mudautshilidzir-web/SQL-PRACTICALS-/README.md

 ## PRACTICAL EXERCISES REPOSIRORY

-This repository contains multiple SQL, data analytics, and programming practicals completed as part of learning and practice.
+This repository contains multiple SQL  and programming practicals completed as part of learning and practice.
 Each folder includes its own questions, datasets and solutions to complete the exercise.

 ## some practical contains: